twangnh/pnp-detr/README.md

 ```

 ## Training
-To train baseline DETR on a single node with 8 gpus for 300 epochs run:
+To train PnP-DETR on a single node with 8 gpus for 300 epochs run:
 ```
 python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --coco_path /path/to/coco
 ```
+you can adjust the range of random poll ratio with --sample_ratio_lower_bound and --sample_ratio_higher_bound

 Following DETR, We train PnP-DETR with AdamW setting learning rate in the transformer to 1e-4 and 1e-5 in the backbone.
 Horizontal flips, scales an crops are used for augmentation.